Contagious ecthyma and milker's nodules are two viral skin diseases that are rarely transmitted from animals to humans.

 Patients can develop regional adenopathy, lymphangitis, and fever.

 Diagnosis of contagious ecthyma is by history of contact; differential diagnosis is extensive depending on the stage of the lesion.
 Acute lesions must be differentiated from milker’s nodules Milker’s nodules Contagious ecthyma and milker's nodules are two viral skin diseases that are rarely transmitted from animals to humans.
-Contagious ecthyma (contagious pustular dermatitis) is caused by orf virus... read more , Mycobacterium marinum infection (see Cutaneous disease Cutaneous disease Mycobacteria other than the tubercle bacillus sometimes infect humans.
-These organisms (called nontuberculous mycobacteria) are commonly present in soil and water and are much less virulent... read more ), and other bacterial infections; regressed lesions must be differentiated from cutaneous tumors, such as Bowen disease Bowen Disease Bowen disease is a superficial squamous cell carcinoma in situ.
-(See also Overview of Skin Cancer.)
-Bowen disease is most common in sun-exposed areas but may arise at any location.
-Lesions can... read more or squamous cell carcinoma Squamous Cell Carcinoma Squamous cell carcinoma is a malignant tumor of epidermal keratinocytes that invades the dermis; this cancer usually occurs in sun-exposed areas.
+Contagious ecthyma (contagious pustular dermatitis) is caused by orf virus... read more , Mycobacterium marinum infection (see Cutaneous disease Cutaneous disease There are over 170 recognized species of mycobacteria, mostly environmental.
+Environmental exposure to many of these organisms is common, but most exposures do not cause infection and many infections... read more ), and other bacterial infections; regressed lesions must be differentiated from cutaneous tumors, such as Bowen disease Bowen Disease Bowen disease is a superficial squamous cell carcinoma in situ.
+Diagnosis is by biopsy.
+Treatment depends on the tumor’s characteristics and may involve curettage and electrodesiccation, surgical... read more or squamous cell carcinoma Squamous Cell Carcinoma Squamous cell carcinoma is a malignant tumor of epidermal keratinocytes that invades the dermis; this cancer usually occurs in sun-exposed areas.
 Local destruction may be extensive, and metastases... read more .

 Lesions spontaneously heal; no treatment is necessary.